pinpoint-apm/pinpoint-apm.github.io/documents/system_metric.md

 There are additional configurations for Pinpoint web to display the system metrics data stored in Pinot.

 ### 3.4.A Pinpoint Web Settings for System Metrics

-Modify the files under [this directory](https://github.com/pinpoint-apm/pinpoint/tree/master/metric-module/metric/src/main/resources/pinot-web/profiles) as of your environment.
+1) In order to communicate with Pinot, you need to modify the configuration files in the [profiles]((https://github.com/pinpoint-apm/pinpoint/tree/master/pinot/pinot-config/src/main/resources/pinot/profiles) directory according to your profile.

-- jdbc-pinot.properties: Update the information of the Pinot cluster you have set up in [3.1](#3.1-Install-Pinot)
+- Update the address of the Pinot installed in [3.1](#3.1-Install-Pinot) in the jdbc-pinot.properties configuration file:
   ```
   pinpoint.pinot.jdbc.url=jdbc:pinot://localhost:9000
   pinpoint.pinot.jdbc.username=userId
   pinpoint.pinot.jdbc.password=password
   ```

-- pinpoint-web-metric.properties: Enable system metrics by adding the line below:
+**2)** To enable the system metric feature in the web interface, modify the [pinpoint-web-metric.properties](https://github.com/pinpoint-apm/pinpoint/tree/master/metric-module/metric/src/main/resources/pinot-web/profiles) file:

   ```
   config.show.systemMetric=true